tim-fan1/engg2112/README.md

 # App

 The frontend is just a single ``index.html`` file with a plaintext file listing all NSW suburbs in a grid topology.
 So a frontend server will be required to serve a user this plaintext file.

 For development, an extension like the Live Server for Visual Studio Code can be used.
-For deployment, the application can be hosted as a static site using services such as GitHub Pages, Netlify, Vercel, or any standard web server such as an Nginx or Apache HTTP Server.
+For deployment, the application can be hosted as a static site using services such as GitHub Pages, or any standard web server such as an Nginx HTTP Server.

 The frontend server should serve the files in ``app/frontend/``.
+For development and testing, an extension like the ***Live Server for Visual Studio Code*** extension should be used.

 The backend is a simple Python Flask server at ``app.py`` that uses the previously exported scikit-learn ML model to serve price prediction requests from the frontend.
 For development and deployment a web server with Python installed should be sufficient, with other necessary requirements installable through ``pip install -r requirements.txt``.